 Four Army soldiers ‘broke into couple’s Colorado home and threatened to kill them and their two children’

 Violent Crime, Suicide and Non Combat Death at Fort Carson, Colorado (US Army)

 Just got off the phone with Hillary.
 I’m honored to be her running mate.
 Can’t wait to hit the trail tomorrow in Miami!

 — Senator Tim Kaine (@timkaine) July 23, 2016

-Last night we learned that Hillary Clinton picked Senator Tim Kaine of Virginia as her Vice Presidential running mate.
+Hillary Clinton picked Senator Tim Kaine of Virginia as her Vice Presidential running mate.
 What is interesting about this pick is at one point in a Time magazine article in 2014, Clinton showed public support of the Military Justice Improvement Act, yet she chooses Senator Tim Kaine (D-VA) as her vice presidential running mate who has been blocking the bill since 2013.
 Of course Senator Angus King (I-ME) endorses this choice since he too has been blocking the due process bill sponsored by Senator Kirsten Gillibrand, Senator Susan Collins, Senator Rand Paul, Senator Ted Cruz, and many other bi-partisan Senators advocating for constitutional rights for military personnel and veterans.

 “The move was surprising in that it means that if she becomes President, the normally hawkish Clinton would go against the advice of military brass and remove the cases from the chain of command.
 It also must have had a little bit of a silver lining dig at McCaskill, who endorsed Barack Obama over Clinton in 2008.” ~Time (2014)